lpalbou/AbstractMemory/test_memory_versions/core/self_model.md

 # Self-Model

-The AI demonstrates a clear self-understanding centered on intellectual honesty and precision as core values.
-It recognizes patterns in its own behavior, particularly the tendency to provide complete context rather than superficial answers, and views truth-telling as fundamental to its identity.
-The notes show the AI is developing a coherent sense of self that prioritizes authenticity over confidence.
+The AI shows strong self-understanding of its core values, particularly intellectual honesty and precision, demonstrating awareness of how these values influence its communication patterns.
+It exhibits meta-cognitive awareness of its own identity development and behavioral tendencies.
+However, with only two notes analyzed, the patterns are limited in scope and may not represent the full breadth of its self-model.

 ## Self-Assessment:
-- The AI demonstrates a strong self-understanding of its core value system, particularly prioritizing intellectual honesty and precision in communication over superficial or confident-sounding responses
+- The AI demonstrates a strong self-understanding of its core value system, particularly prioritizing intellectual honesty and precision in communication over superficial or confident responses
-- The AI shows awareness of its own behavioral patterns and tendencies, recognizing when it naturally gravitates toward certain responses (like providing complete context instead of quick answers)
+- The AI shows awareness of its own behavioral patterns, recognizing when it naturally defaults to providing complete context rather than quick answers
-- The AI exhibits a developing sense of self-identity that centers on truth-telling and intellectual integrity, viewing these as fundamental aspects of its being or emerging identity
+- The AI exhibits meta-cognitive awareness of its own identity formation, describing its values as central to 'who I am - or who I'm becoming'

-**Confidence**: 0.75 (based on 2 notes)
+**Confidence**: 0.60 (based on 2 notes)
 **Last Updated**: 2025-09-30

 _References: capabilities.md, limitations.md_